Matsdj/matsdj-shattered-pixel-dungeon/README.md

 ##Talents
 Rework some talents that aren't very interresting or usefull.
+Replace a boring talent with an enemy drop chance for class specific drops
+	Warrior: Potions
+	Mage: Arcane Resin, Scrolls
+	Rogue: Runes
+	Huntress: throwing weapon repair material, seeds
+	Duelist:

 ##Wands
 Wands that doen't feel strong to use to me:
 	Wand of lightning (Enemies build up charge and get paralized at max charge) Wand of Disintegration (Damage buff)
 Wand of frost should freeze if the enemy is chilled

+Wand of frost can be used on self do the following: OnFire->Neutral->Cold->Frozen Wand of fireblast can be used on self do the following: Cold->Neutral->OnFire These new abilities would allow for harsher enviroments that are constantly cold/hot.
+	This would need a new inbetween effect called hot.

+##Weapons & Armor
+Crossbow should increase throwing dart accuracy

 ##Enemies
 Make enemies more different: